Quiver grassmannians, quiver varieties and the preprojective algebra: Quiver varieties as quiver grassmannians

 \begin{Remark} Lusztig \cite{Lus98,Lus00b} has described a canonical bijection between the lagrangian Nakajima quiver varieties and grassmannian type varieties inside the projective modules $p^w$ (see Section~\ref{sec:injective-versus-projective}).
-In several places in the literature, it is claimed that the varieties defined by Lusztig are isomorphic (as algebraic varieties) to the lagrangian Nakajima quiver varieties.
-However, the authors are not aware of a proof existing in the literature.
-Most references for this statement are to Lusztig's papers \cite{Lus98,Lus00b}, where the points of the two varieties are shown to be in canonical bijection (similar to the situation in the current paper).
-Lusztig has informed the authors of the current paper that he is not aware of a proof that the varieties are isomorphic. \end{Remark}
+In several places in the literature, it was claimed that the varieties defined by Lusztig are isomorphic (as algebraic varieties) to the lagrangian Nakajima quiver varieties.
+However, the authors were not aware of a proof existing in the literature.
+Most references for this statement were to Lusztig's papers \cite{Lus98,Lus00b}, where the points of the two varieties are shown to be in canonical bijection (similar to the situation in the current paper).
+Lusztig informed the authors that he was not aware of a proof that the varieties are isomorphic.
+After the appearance of an earlier version of the current paper \cite{ST09}, Shipman~\cite{Shi10} proved that the varieties are indeed isomorphic.
+From now on, we will incorporate Shipman's work as it allows us to strengthen several results; in particular (see Corollary~\ref{cor:QG=QV-variety-map} in the Appendix) the map $\bar \iota$ in the proof below is an isomorphism of algebraic varieties. \end{Remark}